meghadeep-com/hass-energy-net-meter/README.md

 ## How to set it up:

-- This should be working with HACS, but it's not, so I have set it up by copying the files over in the custom_components directory of my Home Assistant integration.
+- This should be working with HACS, but it's not, so I have set it up by copying the files over in the custom_components directory of my Home Assistant installation.
 Please create a PR if you want it to be supported with HACS, otherwise this workflow works for my personal needs.
 - Enter the entity IDs that this integration asks for.
-The variable names for those entities should be self-explanatory, but please feel to create an issue if you think it can use some improvements.
+The variable names for those entities should be self-explanatory, but please feel free to create an issue if you think it can use some improvements.